aramsmith/Tutorial-How-to-deploy-Hyper-V-Server-in-Azure-for-nested-VM-s/README.md

 ## Configure the Hyper-V Host
 - Connect with RDP to the Hyper-V host using the public IP and port.
 - Make sure you run Windows update to get the latest updates.
-- Start *Disk Management* and initialise and format the Data disk.
+- Start *Disk Management* and initialise and format the Data disk. (you can run `diskmgmt.msc` from the Command Prompt)
+- Initialise and format the Data disk:
+- Leave the check for `GPT (GUID Partition Table)` and select OK
+- Right-click on the empty space in your data disk and select `New simple volume...`
+- Select *Next*, then leave the simple volume size the same as the _Maximum disk space in MB_ and click *Next*
+- Assign a drive letter (for example V for Volume 🙂) and click *Next*
+- Feel free to give the _Volume label_ a new name (i.e. *Hyper-V*), click *Next* and *Finish*
 - Open PowerShell and provide the command:

 `Install-WindowsFeature -Name Hyper-V -IncludeManagementTools -Restart`